 How it works

-You do not need any particular hardware to use Tracealyzer.
-Tracing can be done entirely in software, to a small RAM buffer of a few KB.
-Tracealyzer also allows you to stream the trace data continuously to host, either using a supported debug probe like STLINK or Segger J-Link, or over functional I/O interfaces like Ethernet or Wifi.
+You do not need any particular hardware to use Tracealyzer, just a suitable development board.
+You can capture snapshots of the latest activity from a trace buffer in RAM, or stream the data to host using for example Ethernet or a debug probe like SEGGER J-Link, IAR I-jet or Keil ULINK.
 This way, you can monitor your system over long periods of time and capture any issues.